kwant-project/kwant/doc/source/tutorial/tutorial3.rst

 working with a single lead and there is no scattering region.
 So we have to finalized the ``Builder`` of our sole lead explicitly.

-That finalized lead is then passed as to `kwant.physics.Bands`.
+That finalized lead is then passed to `kwant.physics.Bands`.
 This creates an object that behaves just like a function: when called with a momentum ``k`` as parameter it returns the eigenenergies of the translational invariant system for that momentum.
 Computing these eigenenergies for a range